 Instructors and students working together in a collaborative learning environment allows the student the opportunity to make connections, form friendships, and accomplish their educational goals.
 The integration of courses and increased opportunities for interaction outside the classroom are what makes learning communities such a valuable learning experience.

-Freshman Seminar is a three hour course designed for students entering the University with fewer than 30 credit hours.
+First-Year Seminar is a three-hour course designed for students entering the University with fewer than 30 credit hours.
 It focuses on enhancing academic skills and making connections to the campus.
-The course is a degree requirement at ENMU.
-Issues discussed in UNIV 101 include:
+The course is a degree requirement.
+Issues discussed in FYEX 1110 include:

 - University history, traditions and purposes

 A learning community is a group of 20–25 students who enroll in two or more courses together to explore a common interest or theme.
-Freshman Seminar (UNIV 101) is the cornerstone of freshman learning communities.
+First-Year Seminar (FYEX 1110) is the cornerstone of first-year learning communities.
 The instructors cooperate to address the community theme from different perspectives.
 The extended contact time with other students and faculty offers a more engaging academic relationship than is possible in most traditional courses.

 You do not have to know what you want to major in to join a learning community.
 Learning communities are offered in a wide variety of themes and interests and include courses that meet general education requirements.

 Students who have participated in an Eastern Learning Community have said they enjoyed having several classes with the same group of people and really getting to know them.
 They also made friends more easily with other students and developed better relationships with professors.
 Other program benefits include: